-OpsGenie can integrate with any software or service that is able to send email.
-OpsGenie can process incoming emails and create, acknowledge and close alerts from incoming emails by applying user defined rules.
-Note that OpsGenie also provides product specific Integration Plugins for many popular monitoring tools as well as a Web API and command line utility lamp for integration.
+OpsGenie provides product-specific Integration Plugins for many popular monitoring tools as well as a Web API and command line utility lamp for integration.

 Email based integrations configuration can be done on Integrations page.

-- Each email integration is assigned an email address that you can customize
+- Each email integration is assigned a customizable email address.

-- Optionally, you can change the name of the integration.
+- Optionally, change the name of the integration.

-You're done!
-OpsGenie would create an alert for each email that is sent to the specified email address.
+All done!
+OpsGenie creates an alert for each email that is sent to the specified email address.
 By default, email integration uses email subject as the alert message, and email body is put into the alert description field.
-If the incoming email comes in HTML format, OpsGenie also attached the original email to the alert.
+If the incoming email comes in HTML format, OpsGenie also attaches the original email to the alert.

 Email attachment size has limited to maximum 10MBs.
 If this is reached, the email will be discarded.

 - If an email integration is disabled, emails sent to that email address are ignored by OpsGenie.